Latrobe station: History

 The station was opened in 1903 by the Pennsylvania Railroad as part of a project to elevate the right-of-way as it passed through Latrobe.
 The architect, William H. Brown, used an eclectic Late Victorian style.
 It is a one-story, brick building, eight bays wide and five bays deep.
 It has a flat roof with parapet and a central cross gable.
 The gable end over the main entrance has a pediment with stone panels and terra cotta decoration.
 The station was listed on the National Register of Historic Places in 1986.

-Until 2005, Latrobe was served by a second daily train, the Three Rivers (a replacement service for the legendary Broadway Limited), an extended version of the Pennsylvanian that terminated in Chicago.
-Upon its cancellation, the sole Pennsylvanian marked the first time in Latrobe's railway history that the town was served by just a single, daily passenger train.
+Until 2005, Latrobe was served by a second daily train, the Three Rivers (which had replaced the Broadway Limited in 1995), an extended version of the Pennsylvanian that terminated in Chicago.
+Upon its cancellation, the sole Pennsylvanian marked the first time in Latrobe's railway history that the town was served by just a single daily passenger train.

 The Westmoreland County Transit Authority has one bus route, Route 9/9A – Greensburg/Latrobe/Derry, that stops adjacent to the train station and one other route, Route 20F – New Florence/Greensburg, that stops within 0.25 mi of the station.
 Greyhound also has an intercity bus stop about 0.25 mi from the station, at 803 Alexandria Street.

+In April 2023, Amtrak announced plans to upgrade the station to make it accessible in accordance with the Americans with Disabilities Act of 1990.
+By December 2023, the $1.7 million project was awaiting approval due to the historic nature of the station.
+As of April 2025, construction is expected to begin later in 2025.